 Is Lymph Tonic a Scam?

 Lymph Tonic is not a scam.
 The product is a real supplement with real, named ingredients that have independent research behind them.
-It’s manufactured in the USA in an FDA-registered, GMP-certified facility and is sold through ClickBank — a legitimate e-commerce platform.
+It’s manufactured in the USA in a GMP-certified facility and is sold through ClickBank — a legitimate e-commerce platform.

 The legitimate criticisms are different from “scam.”
 The brand’s marketing overstates how directly the ingredient-level evidence supports the finished formula.
 The proprietary blend format means you can’t verify individual ingredient doses.